 13. Vat-grown meats

 Stem cell driven, vat-grown cultured meats might one day give us all the meat we could ever eat.
 The technology is still vastly too expensive, but is coming down in price, especially as our ability to develop better feedstocks improves.

 EG: Will they find a way to economically feed seaweed into the vats as the feedstock for the cultured meats?
 (Wired, 7-minutes).

 In that case, we could eat all the vast grown beef and chicken and pork and goat and lamb and turkey we could ever want, guilt-free, without hurting a single animal while RESTORING our oceans!

-F. When you have to have a steak
+14. When you just have to have a real steak

 OK, so now we’ve got a sentimental birthday or anniversary coming up and someone is getting nostalgic for a good old fashioned proper cowboy grown steak from an actual cow!
 Vegans may object, but there are environmental ways to grow meat, even if it’s not as much as the amount of protein we can get from the seaweed and shellfish and veggies and insects described above.
 But there’s only one meat I can support, and that’s managed grazing where the cows and land get the best life possible, and the pig gets to express the ‘pigness of the pig’.
 Please see MANAGED GRAZING.